Azure/azure-docs-sdk-dotnet/api/overview/azure/data-lake-analytics.md

 ## Overview

 Azure Data Lake Analytics is an on-demand analytics job service to simplify big data analytics.

-You can focus on writing, running, and managing jobs rather than on operating distributed infrastructure.
-Instead of deploying, configuring, and tuning hardware, you write queries to transform your data and extract valuable insights.
-The analytics service can handle jobs of any scale instantly by setting the dial for how much power you need.
-You only pay for your job when it is running, making it cost-effective.
-The analytics service supports Azure Active Directory letting you manage access and roles, integrated with your on-premises identity system.
-It also includes U-SQL, a language that unifies the benefits of SQL with the expressive power of user code.
-This scalable distributed runtime enables you to efficiently analyze data in the store.
-It operates across SQL Servers in Azure, Azure SQL Database, and Azure SQL Data Warehouse.
+To learn more, see [Overview of Microsoft Azure Data Lake Analytics](/azure/data-lake-analytics/data-lake-analytics-overview).

 ## Management library